FourierTransformer/lua-complete/README.md

  * Add include paths (can then handle project-level modules)
  * Table completions
  * Function parameters for Lua functions defined in file
- * Completions of Lua's 'self' with colon operator
+ * Completions of Lua's 'self' with colon operator (partial)
  * Scoping of variables
  * Return types in current file
  * Better cache invalidation.
 Re-analyze any modules that may have been updated since analysis.